Addiction Affects the Whole Family

 Co-dependency is defined as “excessive emotional or psychological reliance on another person, typically one who requires support due to an illness or addiction.”
 The primary goal of CoDA is to help those that are struggling to develop healthy relationships through the process of self-discovery and boundary setting.

-Loved ones of an alcoholic/addict may wish to seek professional help to overcome the issues they have faced in dealing with another’s addiction.
 Individual counseling sessions, as well as family therapy are always available options.
-To find a list of counselors in the Pennsylvania area visit Psychology Today
+To find a list of counselors in the Pennsylvania area visit Psychology Today.

 Family Resource List